Changepoint Detection in Complex Models: Cross-Fitting Is Needed: Introduction

-However, we observe that the utilization of flexible statistical and machine learning approaches frequently results in inaccurate changepoint detection.
+While these methods provide enhanced modeling flexibility, they typically entail high-dimensional or even infinite-dimensional parameter spaces that pose substantial challenges for model fitting.
+Consequently, data-driven procedures like cross-validation are widely adopted to enable automatic selection of tuning parameters/models in the implementation of these sophisticated learners.
+However, the inherent coupling of complex model fitting and changepoint searching can lead to overfitting, creating non-negligible biases that potentially undermine the consistency of the identified breaks.
 An illustrative example involves overparameterized deep neural networks, which typically achieve (near) perfect fits to training data---a phenomenon known as \textit{interpolation} \citep{zhang2021understanding,MR3997901}.
-Consequently, $\L(\z_I;\hf_I)\approx 0$ for any segment $I$, and $\L_{n,\mathsf{in}}(\T)\approx 0$ for all segmentations $\T$, rendering accurate changepoint detection infeasible.
+Consequently, $\L(\z_I;\hf_I)\approx 0$ for any segment $I$, rendering accurate changepoint detection infeasible.
 Another instance occurs with high-dimensional linear models using cross-validated lasso estimators.
 Figure \ref{fig:intro}a depicts the curve of the total in-sample loss plotted against the changepoint location, which often attains a minimum far from the true changepoint.
-In these examples, the uniform consistency of $\hf_I$ relies on stringent model assumptions that may not hold in practice, leading the total in-sample loss $\L_{n,\mathsf{in}}(\T)$ to deviate significantly from the total oracle loss $\overline{\L}^\circ(\T)$.
+In these examples, the uniform consistency of $\hf_I$ relies on stringent model assumptions that may not hold in practice, leading the in-sample loss $\L(\z_I; \hf_I)$ to deviate significantly from the oracle loss $\risk_I(\f_{I}^\ast)$.
 This discrepancy results in unreliable changepoint estimators.
 For a formal theoretical justification, refer to Section \ref{sec:framework_in_and_out}.

-Despite these challenges, modern machine learning techniques, such as random forest, kernel methods, and neural networks, are capable of capturing intricate data distributions and model architectures, offering significant potential for enhancing changepoint detection.
-Techniques like cross-validation facilitate the practical and automatic implementation of diverse learning procedures, improving the robustness and reproducibility in changepoint detection.
-How can these highly adaptive modeling approaches be safely employed for changepoint detection, and what underpins their effectiveness?
+This raises a fundamental question: how can highly adaptive modeling approaches be used reliably for changepoint detection, and under what conditions are they effective?